acbsp/bonafide.guru/en/contents.rst

 **Sri Tatachar:** It is very much necessary to receive an authorisation.
 Without an authorisation you cannot do.
-Generally what happens in the *Sri vaishnava* *parampara*, they were always worried about the succession (*Tamil* *sloka*).
+Generally what happens in the *Sri Vaiṣṇava* *parampara*, they were always worried about the succession (*Tamil* *sloka*).
 Who will be the successor to take care of the propagation of this system?
 When the *acharya* was about to pass away, he would nominate a person to take care of the *panth* and hold the mantle thereafter.
 That is how it has been done.
-That is why even in the *Sri vaishnava parampara*, while giving sannyasa, he cannot take sannyasa on his own.
+That is why even in the *Sri Vaiṣṇava parampara*, while giving sannyasa, he cannot take sannyasa on his own.
 The *acharya* will give the sanyas and say that here afterwards he will be the *mathadipathi*.